joshuainovero/Pathfinding-Visualizer/README.md

 ### Adding and Removing Walls

 Click on any white tile to add a wall (obstacle) at that location.
 To remove a wall, simply right-click on it.
-If you need to clear multiple obstacles or reset the grid, use the "Clear Walls" button.
+If you need to clear multiple obstacles or reset the grid, use the "Clear" button.

 ### Selecting an Algorithm

 By default, the A* algorithm is selected.
-To explore other algorithms, click on the boxes in the left panel to switch between available options.
+To explore other algorithms, click on the drop down at the header to switch between available options.

 ### Start the Visualization